actions/runner/docs/checks/internet.md

 ## What is this check for?

-Make sure runner have access to https://api.github.com
+Make sure the runner has access to https://api.github.com

-The runner needs to access to https://api.github.com to download any actions from the marketplace.
+The runner needs to access https://api.github.com to download any actions from the marketplace.

 Even the runner is configured to GitHub Enterprise Server, the runner can still download actions from GitHub.com with [GitHub Connect](https://docs.github.com/en/enterprise-server@2.22/admin/github-actions/enabling-automatic-access-to-githubcom-actions-using-github-connect)